borkdude/blog/posts/reagami.md

 Further ideas:

 - Blending hiccup and patching so we don't even need to create DOM nodes for stuff that hasn't changed
+- Or remember the hiccup we generated on the previous change, compare that since that's more efficient?
+(I believe Eucalypt does this).
 - Better patching by looking at IDs or keys

 Here are some examples you can play with on the Squint playground: